xiaodaigh/FastGroupBy.jl/README.md

 # `fastby!`
 The `fastby!` function is designed to allow the user to group by a vector and produce a `Dict` as the output.
 The function `fn` is the first argument and can be used to produce arbitrary outputs.
-A more specialised `sumby` function exists that can compute the more specialised case of sum-by faster
+A more specialised `sumby` function exists, it can compute the more specialised case of sum-by faster

 ## `fastby!` with a fucntion
-The `fastby!(sum, x,y)` is equivalent to `StatsBase`'s `countmap(x, weights(y))` with weights where `y` are the weights.
-You put in arbitrary functions
+The `fastby!(sum, x,y)` is equivalent to `StatsBase`'s `countmap(x, weights(y))`.

+You can also compute arbitrary functions e.g. `mean`
 ```julia
 srand(1);
 x = rand(1:1_000_000, 100_000_000);